 - Dirty Paws- Cats spend the majority of their time outside, and can track in all types of dirt and mud attached to their paws.
 They also either make use of a litter box or choose to eliminate outside, which could transfer some of the particles onto the bed.

 - Cats are difficult to evict- as animals of routine, cats do not respond well to environmental changes.
 If an owner suddenly doesn’t want the cat to sleep on the bed, the cat might.

 - Suffocation hazard to babies and young children- a myth which states cats suck the life out of children while they sleep has been passed around for years.
-While there is no actual basis to this myth, it is still best to keep cats away from the rooms of little children.
-Baby cribs are extremely attractive napping areas for cats, as they are elevated, soft and secured on multiple fronts.
+While there is no actual basis for this myth, it is still best to keep cats away from the rooms of little children.
+Baby cribs are extremely attractive napping areas for cats, as they are elevated, soft, and secured on multiple fronts.
 However, a cat could unintentionally smother a child while attempting to snuggle.
-So it is best to keep that room a cat free zone.
+So it is best to keep that room a cat-free zone.